 Mental illness is defined by the American Psychiatric Association as a health condition involving changes in emotion, thinking, or behavior.
-It is often marked by distress and/or problems functioning in social, work or family activities.
-This may present as waning performance at work, worsening communication with others, difficulty paying attention in school, or a general inability to care for oneself.
-Mental illness can take many forms, from depression and anxiety to severe schizophrenia.
+These issues relate to all diagnosis and can even vary from day to day.
+This may present as waning performance at work; worsening communication with others; difficulty paying attention in school or work; or a general inability to care for oneself.
+Mental illness can take many forms, from depression and anxiety to severe schizophrenia and a full spectrum in between.
 Difficulty functioning is also on a spectrum: some people may only experience minor impairment, while others lose the ability to leave the house and fulfill obligations.
+Regardless of the acuity of a persons symptoms they deserve high quality and compassionate care; Even if they don’t believe they need help at all.

 Who needs a mental health intervention?

-If your loved one is exhibiting any of the above warning signs – especially if you suspect their ability to function is decreasing – it’s time to stage a mental health intervention.
-Like any disorder, mental illness should be treated the moment it is detected for best results.
-The longer you wait to address the issue, the more likely it is that the sufferer will experience long-term psychological damage.
+A mental health diagnosis is difficult for all involved, not just the patient.
+Understanding your loved one diagnosis and symptoms is key.
+When your loved one is in crisis you will wonder if there is anywhere to turn.
+If your loved one is exhibiting any of the above warning signs – especially if you suspect their ability to function is decreasing – it becomes clear that they need treatment.
+If they are unable or unwilling to accept their diagnosis or follow a treatment plan, then it’s time to stage a mental health intervention.
+Like any disease, mental illness should be treated the moment it is detected for best chance of recovery.
+The longer you wait to address it, the more likely it is that the sufferer will experience long-term psychological damage.

-Because of the complexity of mental illness, it is incredibly important that the intervention process is handled by a trained professional.
+Because of the complexity of mental illness, it is incredibly important that the intervention process is facilitated by a trained and qualified professional.
 It can be difficult to identify these disorders because many of them present overlapping symptoms – alternatively, substance abuse could mask telltale signs of a disorder.
-It’s also crucial for you to be aware that these particular interventions can be very emotionally charged.
 Your loved one may not believe that they have a problem, and may not have ever received a formal diagnosis.
-They also may have a previous treatment plan that they have chosen to ignore, and could believe that they know what’s best for their health (even though you see real issues in their day-to-day lives).
+They also may have a previous treatment plan that they have chosen to ignore.
+They often also believe that they know what’s best for their health, even in the midst of a crisis.
 This is why Intervention 911 recommends that mental health interventions take place under the supervision of a trained facilitator.